-If you’re looking to sell online courses, digital products, or memberships, Podia and Teachable are two popular platforms on the market.
+If you're planning to sell digital products or online courses, Podia and Teachable are two popular platforms to consider.
+However, they differ in approach and flexibility.

 Podia is a platform for creators to build and sell online courses, memberships, and digital downloads.
 It combines tools like a website builder, online store, and email marketing into one system.